janebmckenna/Milestone-Project2/README.md

 _As a FIRST TIME user of the site I want to be able to:_
 - Intuitively and easily navigate the site
 - Intuitively be able to play the game/games
-- Find help or instruction if nessicary
+- Find help or instruction if necessary
 - Play the games on a mobile device without the need for any additional downloads.

 _As a RETURNING user of the site I want to be able to:_
-- Easily navifate to my favourite game
+- Easily navigate to my favourite game
 - Send feedback and ideas for more games to the website owner

 ## UX-scope